The Poynting vector field singularities: Effects of symmetry and its violation

-Regarding singularities of the Poynting vector field, recently, their study has been shifted to complicated configurations, such as, e.g., those in a non-diffractive tractor beam~\cite{Gao2014}, Bessel beam~\cite{Klimov2021}, etc. However, as a rule, the developed approaches do not differ from those for an abstract vector field.
+{On the other hand, direct experimental measurements of the electromagnetic field at subwavelength scales are challenging~\cite{Kapitanova2017}, especially if one has to measure the field inside a solid body.
+In this case, information obtained from a theoretical inspection of the singularities may help significantly.}

+{The Poynting vector field lines and their singularities are the subjects of many publications, starting from the pioneer paper by Bohren~\cite{Bohren1983}; see, e.g., Refs.~\cite{Wang2004,Bashevoy2005,Tribelsky2006,Lukyanchuk2007,Lukyanchuk2007a,Canos2021,Tribelsky2022a,Yue2022,Geints2022,Geints2022a}.
+In particular, work~\cite{Novitsky2009} presents a detailed classification of the Poynting vector field singularities.}

+{However, most studies relate to examining features of complex configuration fields.
+Many interesting, significant, and often unexpected results have been obtained.
+They include the singularities of nonparaxial Bessel beams~\cite{Gao2014}; singularities in superoscillating fields~ \cite{Berry2019}; singularities due to interference with toroidal modes~\cite{ospanova2021}; the appearance of a reverse (relative to the incident wave) energy flow near the axis of the sharply focused vortex beam~\cite{Kotlyar2019}, etc. As a rule, the theoretical description of these features implies cumbersome computations involving such concepts as topological charges~\cite{Berry2004}, geometric phases of Pancharatnam–Berry~\cite{berry1984,Cohen2019}, etc.}

 Meanwhile, the fields $\mathbf{E}$, $\mathbf{H}$, and $\mathbf{S}$ satisfy Maxwell's equations and the energy conservation law, respectively.
 Though everybody knows it, the fact that these conditions impose {certain} constraints on the features of the singular points has {not} been either noticed or given sufficient attention.
 As a result, even in the most straightforward cases of scattering of a {linearly polarized plane} electromagnetic wave, some important generic properties of the singularities have not yet been revealed.